-Deferred offering costs are expenses directly related to the Form S-3 or Shelf Registration filed with the SEC on November 11, 2017 and declared effective on January 16, 2018.
-These costs consist of legal, accounting, printing, and filing fees that the Company has capitalized.
-Deferred costs associated with the Shelf Registration will be reclassified to additional paid in capital on a pro-rata basis as the Company completes sales of shares under the Shelf Registration, with any remaining deferred offering costs to be charged to the results of operations at the end of the three-year life of the Shelf Registration.
-During the year ended December 31, 2019, the Company has not expensed any deferred offering costs associated with the Shelf Registration.
+The Company has recorded deferred offering costs for payments directly related to the current Shelf Registration on Form S-3 that was completed during December 2020 and declared effective in January 2021.
+These costs consist of legal and accounting fees that the Company has capitalized.
+Deferred costs associated with the Shelf Registration will be reclassified to additional paid in capital on a pro-rata basis as the Company completes sales of shares under the Shelf Registration.
+The Company did not issue any shares under this ATM during the year ended December 31, 2020.
+During the year ended December 31, 2020, the Company has expensed \$0.4 million in deferred offering costs associated with the Shelf Registration that was declared effective in January 2018.